This feature is available in the free plan.

 From version 2.10.2 Menus had also gained more padding just like dropdowns and tables.

-- Because the IDE is developed with compact table cells in mind, using “padded table cells” may result of display artifacts in some components.
+- Because the IDE is developed with compact table cells in mind, using “padded table cells” may result of display issues in some components.
 One example is the Python DataView (https://github.com/ChrisRM/material-theme-jetbrains/issues/485).
 If you are using such features a lot, just enable the “Compact Table Cells” option to solve that problem.